 Where can I claim the financial damages of the coronavirus?

-If your planned trip to Kenya cannot go through because of the coronavirus, you likely suffered financial damages.
+If your planned trip to Kenya cannot take place because of the coronavirus, you likely suffered financial damages.
 If your flight has been cancelled you can, depending on the airline, often receive a full refund of the cost of the flight ticket.
-Some airlines are currently working with vouchers, as the coronavirus has caused them so much damage that they are unable to pay everyone back.
-With a voucher, a different flight can be booked at a later stage.

 Aside from an unused flight ticket, the coronavirus can also have resulted in financial drawbacks in a different way.
 Due to the coronavirus, any booked and prepaid for accommodations in Kenya cannot be visited.
 And you also might have applied for a Kenya visa which was issued, but which you cannot use due to the coronavirus.
 You might be able to claim these damages with your travel insurance.
 In any case, the government of Kenya will not reimburse any of these costs.